rust-lang/cargo/src/doc/crates-io.md

 $ cargo owner --remove github:rust-lang:owners
 ```

-The owner IDs given to these commands must be GitHub user names or Github teams.
+The owner IDs given to these commands must be GitHub user names or GitHub teams.

 If a user name is given to `--add`, that user becomes a “named” owner, with
 full rights to the crate.
 In addition to being able to publish or yank versions